 Family background refers to the set of social, economic, cultural, and welfare characteristics of a family (Geske & Grinfelds, 2012).
-This study will adopt the same definition.
+In this study, family background is defined as the employment or occupations of parents and other family members.

-2.1.2.2 Social networking
+2.1.2.2 Social Networking

 Social networks refer to any personal relationship such as family, friends, and business acquaintances connected with entrepreneurs through monetary transactions, shared knowledge and values, emotional ties, or blood ties (Matsuda, 2012).
-This study will adopt the same definition.
+In this study, social networking means the self-employed people or entrepreneurs that someone is connected with, as well as his friends and family members.